QuantiusBenignus/voluble/README.md

 ```
 cd ~/.local/bin && wget https://github.com/QuantiusBenignus/voluble/blob/main/voluble  && chmod +x voluble
 ```
+- Edit the USER CONFIG BLOCK in the script to adjust location of the default piper model (the folder with downloaded .onnx files) and other settings.

 That is it, now the extension should work by speaking out-loud in human-like voice all that the computer has to say via notifications.

 **Optional:** Setting up a local LLM to summarize selected text: